 How Artificial Intelligence is Driving Mobile App Personalization

 The idea of having a personal assistant to help tackle everyday tasks is attracting users everywhere.
 However, the potential for smart apps expands far beyond digital assistants.
-Today, mobile applications are using AI to drastically improve user satisfaction.
+Today, mobile applications are using AI to improve user satisfaction drastically.

 This post will provide a high-level overview of the changing user demands and the application of AI in mobile apps.

 In the simplest terms, AI is a system with the ability to copy intelligent behavior and make autonomous decisions.
 The technology is a branch of computer science in which computers are capable of performing tasks that typically require human intelligence; such as, situational or environmental analysis, problem-solving, reasoning, learning, and comprehending language, for example.

 The McKinsey Global Institute separates AI into five broad categories: computer vision, natural language, virtual assistants, robotic process automation, and advanced machine learning.
 The research institute predicts that by 2030, 70 percent of companies might have adopted at least one type of the AI technologies listed above.

 AI possibilities are endless, but within the context of mobile, it can be embedded using chatbots or in context-aware sensors.
 Many companies have already begun to build scalable AI strategies focused on creating value for their customers.

 The expansion of AI technology has allowed mobile users to reposition the value benchmark of existing user experience altogether.
 Users are beginning to expect more in-depth and personalized mobile app performance.

 By collecting and analyzing customer data based on purchases and locations, retail brands, including Starbucks, Tommy Hilfiger, and Nike can deliver personalized experiences that include recommendations unique to each user.